plogs/asopposedtowhat.com/content/posts/gerbil-gender.md

 ---
-title: "Do gerbils have a gender?"
+title: "Does my gerbil have a gender?"
 date: 2022-02-26T16:50:56-08:00
 draft: false
 ---